ShaniDLP/shanipj/README.md

 ### Hi there 👋
 I'm Shani, an Industrial Engineer and a passionate self-taught Front End Developer :woman_technologist:

-Feel free to take a look at my projects:
+Feel free to take a look at recent projects:

  🌱:coffee: Pakal:    https://shanipj.github.io/Pakal/